ivanvorobei/SPLarkController/README.md

 <img src="https://github.com/IvanVorobei/SPLarkController/blob/master/Resources/Banner.svg"/>

-This controller will help you realize the management of your application settings.
+This controller help you implement setting screen easy.
 You can add both buttons and switches.
 The amount cells is not limited.

 Preview GIF is loading `3mb`.
 Please, wait.